pedro-leitao/goshingles/README.md

 # An idiomatic implementation of word shingles (ngrams) in Golang #

-Goshingles is an implementation of word n-grams in Go.
-It has a (relatively) small memory footprint, and is fast.
-It can ingest just about any text form, and it will try its best to split the content into sentences and words from which to compute n-grams.
+Goshingles is a concurrency safe implementation of word n-grams in Go.
+It has a (relatively) small memory footprint, and it's fast.
+It can ingest just about any text form, trying its best to split the content into sentences and words from which to compute n-grams.

 Here's an example of use: